moses-palmer/pystray/docs/usage.rst

 Displaying notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~

-*This is not supported on macOS and Xorg; please check Icon.HAS_NOTIFICATION
+*This is not supported on Xorg; please check Icon.HAS_NOTIFICATION at runtime
-at runtime for support on the current platform.*
+for support on the current platform.*

 To display a system notification, use :meth:`pystray.Icon.notify`::